Spare (memoir): Relationship with Charles and Camilla, William's wedding, and Caroline Flack

 In the book, Harry describes his role as William's best man during his wedding in 2011 as a "bare-faced lie" as James Meade and Thomas van Straubenzee gave the wedding reception speech, which Harry felt was the right decision as he could have said "something wildly inappropriate."
-He also mentions that he had a frostbitten "todger" at the wedding following his trip to the North Pole and was advised to apply Elizabeth Arden cream to it, the smell of which reminded him of his mother.
+He also mentions that he had a frostbitten 'todger' (slang term for a penis) at the wedding following his trip to the North Pole and was advised to apply Elizabeth Arden cream to it, the smell of which reminded him of his mother.
 He also alleges that William was "tipsy" on rum hours before his wedding.
 In the memoir, Harry states that months after breaking up with Chelsy Davy he was introduced to Caroline Flack, whom he saw for a while before press intrusion "tainted" their relationship "irredeemably."
-He also denies having a relationship with Cameron Diaz despite tabloid rumours.
+He also denies having had a relationship with Cameron Diaz despite tabloid rumours.
 He mentions that Britons, who are "among the most literate people on the planet, were also the most credulous" when it came to believing tabloid rumours.